-I, understand that I have the right to be represented as a Bargaining Unit Member by the Shawnee Education Association ("Association") in accordance with the Collective Bargaining Agreement currently in effect between the Association and my employer, Shawnee State University "University".

-I hereby acknowledge and affirm that I am declining representation by the Association in the pending grievance proceeding that I have filed against regarding .
-I further acknowledge and affirm that I understand my right to exclusive representation by the Association and the Ohio Education Association ("OEA") and voluntarily waive any and all rights to such representation in the pending grievance proceeding.
-I hereby confirm that I elect to be represented by in the pending grievance proceeding.

-I acknowledge that the presence of a representative from the Association and/or the OEA at the pending grievance proceeding is for the sole purpose of protecting the interests of the Association, the OEA, and the integrity of the Collective Bargaining Agreement between the Association and the University.
-I further understand and acknowledge that the representative from the Association and/or the OEA will not be present as my representative at the pending grievance proceedings.

-I hereby release and hold harmless the Association and the OEA from any and all actions, representation fees and costs associated with the pending grievance proceeding.

-I acknowledge and represent that I have had the opportunity to consult with a representative of my own choosing before signing this waiver; that I have carefully read and fully understand any and all of the provisions of this waiver; and that I am voluntarily executing this waiver.
+I, understand that I have the right to be represented as a Bargaining Unit Member by the Shawnee Education Association ("Association") in accordance with the ing Agreement currently in effect between the Association and my employer, Shawnee State Uni versity "University". • knowledge and affirm that I am declining representation by the Association in nce proceeding that I have filed against regarding .
+I further acknowledge and affirm that I understand my right to voluntarily waive a tation by the Association and the Ohio Education Association ("OEA") and any and all rights to such representation in the pending grievance proceeding.
+I at I elect to be represented by in the pending grievance at the pending gri Association, the C Association and the dge that the presence of a representative from the Association and/or the OEA evance proceeding is for the sole purpose of protecting the interests of the OEA, and the integrity of the Collective Bargaining Agreement between the University.
+I further understand and acknowledge that the representative from d/or the OEA will not be present as my representative at the pending grievance ease and hold harmless the Association and the OEA from any and all actions, and costs associated with the pending grievance proceeding. of my own choosin dge and represent that I have had the opportunity to consult with a representative g before signing this waiver; that I have carefully read and fully understand any sions of this waiver; and that I am voluntarily executing this waiver.
+Date: Witness: Date:

-Dated:

-Witness:

-Dated:
+Initial Salary/Rank Worksheet for Faculty Appointments

+Candidate Position:

+Department Program:

+Determination of Rank

+Highest Degree:

+☐ Bachelor's degree ☐ Master's degree ☐ Other Doctorate □ Ph.D.

+Is this the discipline appropriate degree in area of teac ching specialization?
+Yes No

+Experience:

+Full Time Teaching Experience in higher education: As an Asst.
+Professor years As Assoc.
+Professor or higher years total years

+Professional Experience: years

+Certification/Licensure (if required) Copy Received

+Evidence of Exceptional Scholarship, Professional and (can be used in lieu of other experience above for some

+Rank Recommended by Search Committee

+Rank Assigned if different than above: